The Founding of Kia Kima

 Boy Scouts in Hardy Before Kia Kima

-The first Boy Scout tents were pitched in Hardy, Arkansas, by 25 Scouts in 1913, led by Charles D. Frierson, Sr., a Chancellor in Jonesboro.
-For three years, the Jonesboro Boy Scouts, led by Chancellor Frierson, held a two-week summer camp on the Spring River.
+The first Boy Scout tents were pitched in Hardy, Arkansas, by 25 Scouts in 1913, led by Charles D. Frierson, Sr., a Chancery Court judge in Jonesboro.
+For three years, the Jonesboro Boy Scouts, led by Judge Frierson, held a two-week summer camp on the Spring River.
 (Boy Scouts Will Camp, Daily Ark.
 Gazette, July 8, 1913, at 2); (Scouts Enjoy Camp Life, Daily Ark.
 Gazette, July 14, 1914, at 2); (Boy Scouts Reach Camp, Daily Ark.
 Gazette, July 21, 1915, at 2).
 The exact locations of the encampments are unknown, but they are reported to have camped “near the Schierys of Memphis” for the first year in 1913.
 (Boy Scouts Enjoy Themselves, Ark.
 Democrat, July 11, 1913, at 8).
 And they then “received an invitation” from both Many Islands and Hardy for the 1914 location.
 (Boy Scouts to Have Encampment on Spring River, Jonesboro Evening Sun, May 12, 1914, at 1).

 The Chickasaw Council Comes to Hardy